Apoorvasingh08/AI_Assistant/README.md

 > **Why Groq instead of OpenAI?** The challenge allows "OpenAI, Claude, or another suitable
 > LLM."
 Groq's API is free and OpenAI-compatible (same `openai` npm SDK, just a different
 > `baseURL`), so it made sense to avoid a billing requirement for a demo project.
 Swapping
-> back to OpenAI is a one-line env change — see the comments in `.env.example`.
+> back to OpenAI is a one-line env change.

 ### 3. n8n